Reflecting God’s Kingdom Love

 “I hate, I despise your feasts, and I take no delight in your solemn assemblies.
 (22) Even though you offer me burnt offerings and grain offerings, I will not accept them; and the peace offerings of your fattened animals, I will not look upon them.
 (23) Take away from me the noise of your songs; to the melody of your harps I will not listen.
-(24) But let justice roll down like waters, and righteousness like an ever-flowing stream (Amos 5:21-24).”
+(24) But let justice roll down like waters, and righteousness like an ever-flowing stream.”

-Obedience in love for God and His creation is more important than offering God our self-righteous deeds and proclamations we deem sufficient to satisfy Him.
+Obedience in love for God and His creation is more important than offering our self-righteous deeds and proclamations that we deem sufficient to satisfy Him.
 In his exchange with Jesus, the scribe appeared to grasp this important truth.
-In response, Jesus says to him, “You are not far from the kingdom of God.”
+In response, Jesus tells him (verse 34), You are not far from the kingdom of God.”

 What is this Kingdom of God Jesus is referring to?

 Again, it is not an earthly kingdom.
-Jesus tells the Pharisees,
+Jesus tells the Pharisees (Luke 17:20-21):

-“…The kingdom of God is not coming in ways that can be observed, (21) nor will they say, ‘Look, here it is!’
-Or ‘there!’
-For behold, the kingdom of God is in the midst of you.
-(Lk 17:20-21)”
+“…The kingdom of God is not coming in ways that can be observed, nor will they say, ‘Look, here it is!’ or ‘There!’
+For behold, the kingdom of God is in the midst of you.”

 How Do We Reflect Kingdom Love?

-My friends, the message is this: obedience is better than self-righteous sacrifice.
-To love God and pursue his ways in faith by the power of the Spirit leads to the magnifying of the His Kingdom through us (which is spiritual kingdom – cf. Jn 18:33-36) in the lost world of men who are without hope outside of Christ.
-Let us pray that God would grant us a joyful heart that declares, “O how I love your law!
-It is my meditation all the day (Ps 119:97).”
-Such a person endeavors daily not exalt his earthly thinking and personal beliefs above the knowledge and wisdom of God.
+Remember, obedience is better than self-righteous sacrifice.
+To love God and pursue His ways in faith, by the power of the Spirit, leads to the magnifying of His Kingdom through us (which is the spiritual kingdom—cf. Jn 18:33-36) in a lost world of men who are without hope outside of Christ.
+Let us pray that God grants us a joyful heart that declares (Ps 119:97), O how I love your law!
+It is my meditation all the day.”
+Such a person endeavors daily not to exalt earthly thinking and personal beliefs above the knowledge and wisdom of God.
 Instead, he abandons them and holds fast to faith in Christ.
-Such person life’s banner is not, “Look at me!”, but instead, “LOOK AT CHRIST!”

 (Other suggested scripture reading for further study and reflection: Psalm 51:16-17, John 3:1-8, 1 Cor 6:9-11)